tier4/caret_doc/docs/visualization/index.md

 ### APIs in other than Plot Class

-Note: These APIs will be implementated to Plot Class.
+Note: These APIs will be implemented to Plot Class.

 - message_flow
 - callback_sched